odea-project/qAlgorithms/report/report.md

 on compiling instead of executing code.
 Since no data is written to disk during code execution, the entire code is considered for timing.
 The total execution time on the i5 was 15 seconds. @todo more specific
-// further teting was not performed due to a fatal error persisting
+// further testing was not performed due to a fatal error persisting
 // in the code, which would likely change performance if fixed.